Sealdah railway station: Executive lounge

 IRCTC opened the first executive lounge at this station, the first in any of the main stations in the state of West Bengal.
 In 2019, on the occasion of Bengali New Year, the lounge was opened.
-It covers around 2,500 sq ft area, and has free Wi-Fi, showers, foods, newspapers, TV, cloak room facilities available.
+It covers around 2500 sqft area, and has free Wi-Fi, showers, foods, newspapers, TV, cloak room facilities available.
 Though on the first floor, it is next to the elevator to make it accessible to wheelchair users.